top of page

 Getting Connected by Stephanie Campoli, MSW, RSW

 When life feels overwhelming, and emotions seem too intense to handle, finding the right support can make all the difference.
 Stephanie’s work focuses on Dialectical Behaviour Therapy (DBT), a powerful method especially helpful for those struggling with borderline personality disorder, addictions, and trauma; as well as other integrative approaches depending on your individual needs and goals.
-Stephanie's In-Person Therapy Space How Dialectical Behaviour Therapy (DBT) Shapes
+How Dialectical Behaviour Therapy (DBT) Shapes the Experience DBT is at the heart o

 3 min read